nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/index.md

 When you add **Podcaster** in your Eleventy configuration file, you can also provide a set of options to customise **Podcaster**’s behaviour.
 You can read more about these options here: [Installing Podcaster](installing-podcaster.md).

-## 2. Tell the plugin about your podcast and its episodes
+## 2. Tell Podcaster about your podcast and its episodes

 To create your podcast feed, **Podcaster** needs to know about your podcast and about its episodes.
 You tell it about your podcast by including a `podcast.json` file in your data directory.
 You tell it about your podcast's episodes by including a template for each episode in an `episodePosts` directory inside your input directory.
 Optionally, you can let **Podcaster** work out the filenames, sizes and durations of your audio files by putting them all in an `episodeFiles` directory inside your input directory.